 The 120,000-acre Sierra Valley rivals Lake Tahoe in size and beauty, but remains one of California’s best-kept secrets.
 The Valley’s wetlands, which form the headwaters of the Middle Fork Feather River, support the greatest diversity and concentration of waterfowl, shorebirds, raptors, and other birds in the northern Sierra, and are a key stopover on the Pacific Flyway.

 Ranch families, many of whom have lived in the Valley since the late 19th century, own the majority of the land on the valley floor, while most of the forested uplands lie within the Tahoe National Forest or the Plumas National Forest.
-Working with ranching families, FRLT and its partners have conserved over 30,000 acres of private ranchlands in Sierra Valley to date.
+Working with ranching families, FRLT and its partners have conserved 40,000 acres of private ranchlands in Sierra Valley to date.